-Gay serial killer: 58 chemsex deaths probed
+London police seek to link overdose deaths to serial killer

 After overdosing him with GHB, Port dumped his body and called the police, saying he had found the dead man by chance.

-Port was tracked down through his phone number, and after he was found to have lied to police, he was charged, and later jailed for eight months.
+Port was tracked down through his phone number, and after he was found to have lied to police, he was charged and later jailed for eight months.

 Gabriel Kovari, 22